jbd/msrsync/README.md

     -k, --keep            do not remove buckets directory at the end -j, --show            show bucket directory
     -P, --progress        show progress
+    --stats               show additional stats
-    -d, --dry-run         do not run rsync processes
+    -d, --dry-run         do not run rsync processes -v, --version         print version

 rsync options:
     -r, --rsync ...
 MUST be last option. rsync options as a quoted string ["-a --numeric-ids"].
 The "--from0" option will ALWAYS be added, no matter what.
-Be aware that this will affect all rsync *from/filter files if you want to use them.
+Be aware that this will affect all rsync
+                            *from/filter files if you want to use them.
 See rsync(1) manpage for details.

 self-test options:
     -t, --selftest        run the integrated unit and functional tests